pashacraydon/react-books/README.md

     View and layout components are dumb.
 They should only render state but never mutate it.

     The idea for this separation of components is to make them more reusable.
 Particularly the dumb components.
-It is much easier to reuse a component that does not mutate state.
 Keep this in mind when you are structuring your application.
-The more specific you name a component, the less reusable it will become.
+Also, the more specific you name a component, the less reusable it will become.
 Remember this and try to make your components reusable.

 4. /reducers

     Reducers maintain a state tree in redux.
 Reducers are pure functions which do not ever mutate / change state but rather create a copy of a new state.
-They reduce a collection of values down to a single value.
-This folder should contain files for individual reducers
+This folder should contain files for individual types of reducers.
+There should be an index.js file in this folder which combines all the reducers for the store.

 5. /store.js